IMPORTANT VOLUNTEER UPDATE:

 Safe Harbour Resource Center Host

 Many of our residents, B.E.S.T. students, and alumni are working to develop the skills they need to reach self-sustainment.
 Volunteers can work in a group or one-on-one setting to help clients develop reading and financial skills, study for GED testing, and advance in workforce development (such as resume writing, cover letter building, conflict resolution, basic computer skills, etc.).
-Volunteers are required to attend training prior to volunteering.
+Volunteers are required to attend additional training prior to volunteering.

 Pro Bono Services